Make the Sunday Eucharist important, inviting, informative and inspirational.

 What does this mean for me?

 If you have any questions about any of the committees, you can email the contact person listed for each one.
-The last day to submit an EOI is on Sunday, February 10.

 Currently the Strategic Leadership Team, the Parish Leadership Council is a senior consultative body that advises and supports the pastor in the building up of St. Michael Catholic Community and the spreading of the Gospel message.
 The PLC also oversees the execution of St. Michael’s Mission, Vision and Values as outlined in the parish Strategic Plan.